balena-io/docs/shared/deployingCode/go.md

 This means your code is safely built and stored on our image registry.
 It should only take about 2 minutes to build your code and subsequent builds will be quicker because of build caching.

-Your application will now be downloaded and executed by all the devices you have connected in you application fleet.
+Your application will now be downloaded and executed by all the devices you have connected in your application fleet.
 You may have to wait about 6 minutes for the first push...
 So time for more tea, but don't worry, all subsequent pushes are much, much faster due to [Docker layer sharing][dockerLayerDocs].
 You can see the progress of the device code updates on the device dashboard:

 <img src="/img/common/device/device_dashboard_during_update_generic.png" width="80%">